OliverDrechsler/front_door_intercom_automation/README.md

 - `/PiCam` = request to take a PiCam_API foto and send it in the telegram chat channel
 - `/Blink_auth <here your 6 digit security code>` = request to do a blink 2FA / MFA authentication and store blink config
 - `<time based one time password code>` = validate totp, take a foto send it and open door.

+If you configure `general.admin_users`, those Telegram usernames can manage user activation for all configured Telegram users:

+- `/enable <username>` = activate a configured Telegram user
+- `/disable <username>` = deactivate a configured Telegram user

+The enabled/disabled state is stored in a runtime JSON file, defaulting to `telegram_user_state.json`.
+You can override the file name or path with `telegram.user_state_file` in the config.
+The same user state is also used for the Web UI and REST-API login, so disabled users lose access there as well.